ABOUT REMOTE HUTS

 Our Aim

-The aim of Remote Huts and Permolat is to raise and maintain awareness of remote back-country facilities, and to encourage their continued use and preservation for future generations.
-The website provides the up-to-date route information and updates on hut and track conditions that will help facilitate this.
-We'd like to see a shift in consciousness from entitlement (expecting some magical government agency to fix things) to ownership, whereby the high-country users themselves become the key stakeholders.
-This will involve user groups stepping up and taking on hut and track maintenance in the areas where DOC is no longer able, and working in partnership with the Department in areas where it is.
-In some places this is already happening to a large degree.
-For many years we've been in the unique and privileged position of having it laid on for us, first by the New Zealand Forest Service (NZFS), and later to a lesser degree by DOC.
-The expectation that developed that some department will always be around to keep these networks oiled and running hasn't been grounded in reality for some time.
+The aim of Remote Huts and Permolat was to raise and maintain awareness of the lower-use back-country facilities and encourage and support the outdoor community to take ownership of them rather than leave it to some external agent or higher authority to do it.
+We figure those with the greatest investment in and personal connection with these structures are best able to look after them and ensure this legacy continues for future generations.
+The website serves to provide the up-to-date information on hut and track conditions that will help facilitate this.
+We'd like to see a shift from the old entitlement mentality to one of community empowerment.
+This will involve user groups stepping up and taking on hut and track maintenance and developing partnerships with DOC in the areas in which the Department is unable or unwilling to undertake the role.
+In some places this is already happening to a large extent.
+Up until now we've been in the unique and privileged position of having it laid on for us, first by the New Zealand Forest Service (NZFS), and later to a lesser degree by DOC.
+The expectation that this would continue hasn't been grounded in reality for some time.

 A Brief History

 Around 150 huts and a connecting network of tracks and bridges were built by the NZFS, or Lands and Survey on the western side of the Southern Alps from the late 1950's to the early 1980's.
 Their primary function was to provide shelter for government cullers employed to curb an exploding introduced red deer population that was seriously damaging high-country ecosystems.
-There was also a recreational ethos underlying hut construction from the mid-1960's, as evidenced by hut construction continuing for quite some time after the foot cullers were phased out.
-These along with huts built by alpine and tramping clubs provided New Zealand's outdoor community with a dream network of remote accommodation and trails.
+The FS also had recreation in mind as evidenced by hut construction continuing for quite some time after the foot cullers were phased out.
+These structures along with huts built by alpine and tramping clubs provided New Zealand's outdoor community with a dream network of remote accommodation and trails.

-In the 1986 a newly created Department of Conservation took over management of high-country resources, but under much more stringent funding regimes.
-Their attempts early on to impose user-pays models of management resulted in many of the more remote, less-used huts and tracks receiving little or no maintenance, and falling into disuse and disrepair.
-The Department still continues to prioritise its spending on the more popular, high-use huts and walks, that have catered mostly for overseas visitors.
-The less frequently used Huts and tracks started becoming run down or dilapidated.
+In 1986 the newly created Department of Conservation took over management of high-country resources.
+Their spending priorities have tended to favour the more popular, high-use huts and walks, and facilities such as car parks and toilets at the tourist interface.
+The less frequently used huts and tracks started becoming run down or dilapidated.
 Footbridges that were washed away or damaged were not repaired or replaced.
-The overgrown tracks deterred all but the hardiest trampers, and a lack of good quality information on routes and hut conditions compounded the situation.
-Decreasing levels of use justified continued low or zero maintenance, creating a spiral of disuse, which eventually led removal of structures, often merely for accounting or liability avoidance (a.k.a. safety) reasons.
-DOC continues to be chronically underfunded and has been subjected over the years to regular, internal restructures that have severely damaged staff morale and only increased the number of overpaid bureaucrats in bullshit jobs.
+Overgrowing tracks deterred all but the hardiest trampers, and a lack of good quality information on routes and hut conditions compounded the situation.
+Decreasing levels of use justified continued low or zero maintenance, creating a spiral of disuse, and provided the bean counters with a good justification for the removal of the structures.

-The big problem for DOC was, and still is, their accounting system.
-All huts regardless of their condition are listed as fixed assets and have a depreciation cost.
-In 2003 DOC did a big stock-take of the 150 huts and bivs in Westland's Tai Poutini Conservancy and decided to continue fully maintaining 80 of these structures.
-Another 60 would be "minimally maintained," something that had effectively been happening for a couple of decades already.
-The remainder were considered too dilapidated, unsafe, or infrequently used, and were designated for removal.
-Some vigorous lobbying from high-country groups resulted in a bit of shuffling around and a few huts being brought back from remove status.
-The rest were left to be systematically removed.
+In 2003 DOC did an official stock-take of the 150 huts and bivs in Westland's Tai Poutini conservancy.
+This included a fairly tokenistic consultation with some of the user groups.
+The upshot of their rationalisation process was a decision to continue fully maintaining 80 of these structures.
+Another 60 would be minimally maintained (something that had effectively been happening for a couple of decades already) and the remainder (considered too dilapidated, unsafe, or infrequently used) were designated for removal.
+Loud objections and some vigorous lobbying from high-country groups resulted in a few of the huts being recategorized, however the majority were left on minimal maintenance or to be systematically removed by 2006.

 Minimal Maintenance

 Around 150 huts and a connecting network of tracks and bridges were built by the NZFS, or Lands and Survey on the western side of the Southern Alps from the late 1950's to the early 1980's.
 Their primary function was to provide shelter for government cullers employed to curb an exploding introduced red deer population that was seriously damaging high-country ecosystems.
-There was also a recreational ethos underlying hut construction from the mid-1960's, as evidenced by hut construction continuing for quite some time after the foot cullers were phased out.
-These along with huts built by alpine and tramping clubs provided New Zealand's outdoor community with a dream network of remote accommodation and trails.
+The FS also had recreation in mind as evidenced by hut construction continuing for quite some time after the foot cullers were phased out.
+These structures along with huts built by alpine and tramping clubs provided New Zealand's outdoor community with a dream network of remote accommodation and trails.

-In the 1986 a newly created Department of Conservation took over management of high-country resources, but under much more stringent funding regimes.
-Their attempts early on to impose user-pays models of management resulted in many of the more remote, less-used huts and tracks receiving little or no maintenance, and falling into disuse and disrepair.
-The Department still continues to prioritise its spending on the more popular, high-use huts and walks, that have catered mostly for overseas visitors.
-The less frequently used Huts and tracks started becoming run down or dilapidated.
+In 1986 the newly created Department of Conservation took over management of high-country resources.
+Their spending priorities have tended to favour the more popular, high-use huts and walks, and facilities such as car parks and toilets at the tourist interface.
+The less frequently used huts and tracks started becoming run down or dilapidated.
 Footbridges that were washed away or damaged were not repaired or replaced.
-The overgrown tracks deterred all but the hardiest trampers, and a lack of good quality information on routes and hut conditions compounded the situation.
-Decreasing levels of use justified continued low or zero maintenance, creating a spiral of disuse, which eventually led removal of structures, often merely for accounting or liability avoidance (a.k.a. safety) reasons.
-DOC continues to be chronically underfunded and has been subjected over the years to regular, internal restructures that have severely damaged staff morale and only increased the number of overpaid bureaucrats in bullshit jobs.
+Overgrowing tracks deterred all but the hardiest trampers, and a lack of good quality information on routes and hut conditions compounded the situation.
+Decreasing levels of use justified continued low or zero maintenance, creating a spiral of disuse, and provided the bean counters with a good justification for the removal of the structures.

-The big problem for DOC was, and still is, their accounting system.
-All huts regardless of their condition are listed as fixed assets and have a depreciation cost.
-In 2003 DOC did a big stock-take of the 150 huts and bivs in Westland's Tai Poutini Conservancy and decided to continue fully maintaining 80 of these structures.
-Another 60 would be "minimally maintained," something that had effectively been happening for a couple of decades already.
-The remainder were considered too dilapidated, unsafe, or infrequently used, and were designated for removal.
-Some vigorous lobbying from high-country groups resulted in a bit of shuffling around and a few huts being brought back from remove status.
-The rest were left to be systematically removed.
+In 2003 DOC did an official stock-take of the 150 huts and bivs in Westland's Tai Poutini conservancy.
+This included a fairly tokenistic consultation with some of the user groups.
+The upshot of their rationalisation process was a decision to continue fully maintaining 80 of these structures.
+Another 60 would be minimally maintained (something that had effectively been happening for a couple of decades already) and the remainder (considered too dilapidated, unsafe, or infrequently used) were designated for removal.
+Loud objections and some vigorous lobbying from high-country groups resulted in a few of the huts being recategorized, however the majority were left on minimal maintenance or to be systematically removed by 2006.

 Minimal Maintenance